BloomTech-Labs/reach-lms-fe-a/src/components/common/RestEntity/README.md

 - Or, this pattern has been generally referred to as `render props` .
 If ya know, you know.
 If ya don't: no worries.

 - And finally, you may recognize that this looks a hell of a lot like a callback function.
 And that’s because ***that's exactly what it is***.
-At the end of the day, all of our React components are **functions**. *(Yes, technically even your class components are functions... cuz JS... but don't worry about that.)* And every single one of them has the ability to take in `props`.
+At the end of the day, all of our React components are **functions**. *(Yes, even the class components are functions... cuz JS classes are syntactic sugar)* And every single one of them has the ability to take in `props`.
 All this `RestEntity` does is FETCH DATA FOR YOU based on the endpoint you pass on in.
 Then, it hands the data you care about back to you so that you can take that data as PROPS.
 For any component you wish to use that data for!
 This is a powerful pattern.

 Let's try it out with the `ProgramComponent` we were looking at previously